Stage Two – Self Destruction

 Looking back on Stage Two I spent much of it trapped in this cycle of endless house and garden projects, shopping online and large credit card bills.
 The final and probably most impressive representation of this obsessive behaviour was a large extension to my house in Canberra that I built on weekends and holidays and which I quite rightly named The Folly.
 In retrospect, I was blessed to have it because my obsession with its creation provided a welcome distraction from an ever-increasing loss of connection to the person I thought was me.
 The Folly kept me grounded enough to largely complete Stage Two and set me on the path to the next.
 However, my second marriage fell apart at the end of this time, so there was a price to pay.

-If anyone reading these words is nodding in recognition to the last few paragraphs you might just be a DIY obsessed, hardworking spendthrift …or just maybe you are trying to compensate for a sense of disassociation and loss of a clearly identifiable self and are attempting to break through that pane of glass separating you from the rest of the world.
+If anyone reading these words is nodding in recognition to the last few paragraphs you might just be a DIY obsessed, hardworking spendthrift …or just maybe you are trying to compensate for a sense of disassociation and loss of a clearly identifiable self and are attempting to break through that pane of glass you feel is separating you from the rest of the world.
 Have you unknowingly taken a red pill at some point in your life, or maybe knowingly taken it without reading the small print?
 Are you further down the rabbit hole than you thought?
 It’s worth asking the question.

 The only amusing recollection I have of this later period (in retrospect as always) was when, for some unknown reason, I asked my doctor if he felt that my previously intense involvement with meditation might have something to do with my current disconnected and depressed situation.
 Why I raised this with a doctor is beyond me as they are usually very grounded and more focused on pharmaceutical solutions than answering questions on a metaphysical level!
-Anyway, I think the outcome of my brainstorm was that he either increased my medication or referred me to another psychologist!
+Anyway, I think the outcome of my question was that he either increased my medication or referred me to another psychologist!
 The serious side to this scenario is that maybe I was closer to the truth than I knew at the time.

-The secret agenda underlying the journey to Truth is that it involves the total destruction of the whole illusional structure that makes us who we think we are.
+The ‘secret’ agenda underlying the journey to Truth is that it involves the total destruction of the whole illusional structure that makes us who we think we are.
 I do not believe that the Truth can be achieved in duality based on a self – an ego personality.
-A mind-based personality (subject) won’t reach a point where the Truth can either be observed or felt as an inner emotional experience.
+A mind-based personality (subject) won’t reach a point where the Truth can either be observed or revealed as an inner emotional experience.
 If you do have a blissful encounter with an altered state of reality that you’d like to call enlightenment or any other label, then I believe that unfortunately you still have some way to go.
 The problem is that in order to experience a heavenly transformation there still has to be a separate someone to register that emotion.
 That someone is created by the mind (memories, emotions and thoughts, as I endlessly repeat) and while they exist you will continue to experience a constant swing between all the emotions.
 You will only gain peace once the self created by these influences is destroyed.

-I say secret agenda because either people never experience this process to the full in order to write/talk about it or they focus on more “positive” outcomes such as the whole bliss filled nirvana mythology and ignore what happens beyond that stage.
-I can understand why this might be because this is such a difficult destination to “sell”.
+I say ‘secret’ agenda because either people never experience this process to the full in order to write/talk about it or they focus on more ‘positive‘ outcomes such as the whole bliss filled nirvana mythology and ignore what happens beyond that stage.
+I can understand why this might be because this is such a difficult destination to ‘sell‘.

-Basing a weekend retreat or a self-realisation book, which had as its basis Stage Two is not going to be a commercially successful idea so you won’t come across it being promoted too often!
+Basing a weekend retreat or a self-realisation book, which had as its basis Stage Two is not going to be a commercially successful so you won’t come across it being promoted too often!
 Would you sign up for the outcome I describe in this chapter?
 I wouldn’t!
 In defence of some of the reputable teachers out there, encouraging people onto a self-development path (a red pill moment) in whatever form that takes is vital so that others have the opportunity to grow beyond their current limitations.
 I am not downplaying their mission.

-The objective of this part of the journey is to have this alert stillness become a permanent now experience and the only way for that to happen is the secret part, which requires the destruction of the self, the person you think you are, not just a disconnect while you meditate (or whatever) but in every moment of your waking life.
+The objective of this part of the journey is to have this alert stillness become a permanent now experience and the only way for that to happen is the ‘secret’ part, which requires the destruction of the self, the person you think you are, not just a disconnect while you meditate (or whatever) but in every moment of your waking life.
 That’s the hard part to sell and the hard part to achieve.
 With no thoughts, memories or other distractions to take you out of the now moment, you lose all the labels you attach to yourself and life becomes the Stage Three I write about, which is observation without identity or analysis.

-Because of the non-disclosed nature of the changes required to make real progress I suspect that the majority of people are like me in that they find themselves unknowingly experiencing transformative changes.
+Because of the non-disclosed nature of the changes required to make real progress I suspect that the majority of people are like me in that they find themselves unknowingly experiencing transformation.
 Without a doubt, this is a massive and mysterious upheaval to anyone’s reality and it is why this part of the journey needs so much time (20 years in Bernadette’s case and mine).
 If the process happens too quickly without the proper grounding then the risk is you will label this loss of identity as a mental dysfunction, which is probably not the state you were hoping to achieve!

 I will finish this chapter by reminding you of what I wrote in my introduction about the various reasons I had for writing this paper and maybe you recall number four being: